elBukkit/MagicPlugin/Magic/MIGRATION.md

    protection_explosions -> protection.explosion
  - The format for giving protection, cost_reduction and power via path upgrades has changed.
 They now need to be enclosed in a "properties" block.
 Ask for help if you need it!
+ - The format for max damage reduction based on protection in config.yml has changed to allow for custom damage types.

 ## 7.1